tv2/casparcg-cliptool/README.md

 #### Manual

-Defines if video files should be manually started on the associated tab.
+Defines if video files should only be loaded, and then be manually started on the associated tab.
 While enabled a new button will be visible in the header, which allows the user to start a loaded video file.

 #### Overlay